Table of contents

 With the advent of data science and data analytics, data has become a more prized possession than diamond and gold.
 Data can be used in several ways by organisations to generate results.

 A simple example would be schools selling their students’ data, like their phone numbers and email addresses, to coaching institutes.
 The coaching institutes then use the data to know about the interests of the students and persuade them to attend their classes.

 People have become too conscious of sharing their data, which is not wrong.
 Data is sensitive information, and this business model should be avoided if possible and only be used as a last resort.

 It may sound absurd, but it is a wide practice done on a large scale by app developers.
 These types of apps are mostly developed for non-profit motives, and the intention goes beyond money.

 WhatsApp can be a prime example of this.
 For so many years, it has been running without a revenue model.
 Recently, they decided to sell some of the user’s data.
 It received a lot of resentments, and the move has been postponed for a while.

-Some companies also use this practice with plans to monetise their apps in the future.
+Some top mobile app development company also use this practice with plans to monetise their apps in the future.
 The central idea is to make the user so used to the app that they won’t mind paying some money in the future to use it.

 This method is again not for everyone.
 Consider this only if you have the backing of revenues from some other business or have a large sum of capital money from angel investors.
 Otherwise, we will recommend you choose a proper business model.